-After a consensus approach, the Rome Foundation team considering the available evidence and multinational expert criticism revised the Rome II diagnostic criteria for the functional bowel disorders, and updated diagnosis and treatment recommendations for the Rome III (Drossman et al, 2006, Longstreth et al, 2006).
+After a consensus approach, the Rome Foundation team considering the available evidence and multinational expert opinions revised the Rome II diagnostic criteria for the functional bowel disorders, and updated diagnosis and treatment recommendations for the Rome III (Drossman et al., 2006, Longstreth et al., 2006).

-The Rome process is a dynamic one, so in June 2016, there was another update and the Rome IV criteria was published for diagnosing functional gastrointestinal (GI) disorders.
+The Rome process is a dynamic one, thus in June 2016, there was another update and the Rome IV criteria for diagnosing functional gastrointestinal (GI) disorders was published.
 Rome IV has several changes in how functional bowel disorders are described and diagnosed.
-Previous versions of Rome considered functional bowel disorders such as IBS, functional diarrhea, functional constipation, and functional distension (Rome I) as separate entities.
-Later it was recognized that these disorders could overlap (Rome II-Rome III).
+Previous versions of Rome considered functional bowel disorders such as IBS, functional diarrhoea, functional constipation, and functional distension (Rome I) as separate entities.
+Later it was recognised that these disorders could overlap (Rome II-Rome III).
 However, in the clinic it may be not be possible to confidently separate disorders into separate entities.
-Such is the case of IBS with predominant constipation (IBS-C) from functional constipation or IBS-D from functional diarrhea.
-Thus, Rome IV considers that these disorders exist as a continuum rather than as in isolation (Schmulson,& Drossman, 2017).
+Such is the case of IBS with predominant constipation (IBS-C) from functional constipation or IBS-D from functional diarrhoea.
+Thus, Rome IV considers that these disorders exist as a continuum rather than as single entities (Schmulson and Drossman, 2017).